keeltrace/qlcplus-wiki/Home.md

-Welcome to the QLC+ wiki and thank you for your interest in this growing project.<br>
+Welcome to the QLC+ Wiki and thank you for your interest in this growing project.<br>
 Here you can find information about translating and compiling QLC+ on several platforms.

 ## How to translate QLC+